RichardGrave/ErowTV/README.md

 This is needed for the copy/destroy blocks so you can check if there already exists one of each.
 If it already exists then it will replace the block with AIR and changes the memory with the new placed block.
 If we dont do that then we could for example place multiple Copy FROM blocks (or TO blocks) and then the server doesn't know where to calculate FROM en TO.
 So it would mess things up pretty bad.
-It will also remove blocks from memory if they break.
+It will also remove blocks from the memory system if they break.

 It will remember multiple special signs for a player, because a sign only needs itself.
 They each get a unique memory name so the server always knows where the signs with their actions are.